Trapped-Ion Quantum Simulation of Collective Neutrino Oscillations: Implementation of the time evolution operator

-For example, the swap network required for the case of $ N = 4 $ is depicted in Fig.~\ref{swap_network}.
+For example, the SWAP network required for the case of $ N = 4 $ is depicted in Fig.~\ref{swap_network}.

 It should be pointed out that the error introduced by the approximation in Eq.~\eqref{U2} also depends on the order in which the pairs interact.
 This is due to the dependence of the error in Eq.~\eqref{U2} on sums of the commutators $ \comm {h_{ij}} {h_{kl}} $ taken with a given order (see Appendix~\ref{AppendixA} for additional details).
-It is then worth looking for an optimal ordering allowing to maximize the cancellations between the commutators minimizing the decomposition error.
-Note that, once the network structure shown in Fig.~\ref{swap_network} is fixed, the ordering can be chosen by varying the initial encoding of each neutrino into the qubits.
-The structure of the swap network, dictated by the available qubit topology, imposes a constraint on the possible ordering of the pair propagators.
-In principle, any ordering could be achieved by adding additional $SWAP$ gates but at the cost of increasing the complexity in terms of depth and number of 2-qubit gates of the scheme.
-For our Hamiltonian, and in the case of $ N = 4 $, we found that the best interaction order would be the one described by the network in Fig.~\ref{best_network}.
-Such network cannot be expressed using a swap network with $4$ layers if restricted to the use of linear qubit connectivity, since at least $5$ layers would be needed.
-With all-to-all connectivity, however, this algorithm can be implemented using one less layer.
+It is then worth looking for an optimal ordering allowing us to maximize the cancellations between the commutators minimizing the decomposition error.
+Note that, once the four-layer network structure shown in Fig.~\ref{swap_network} is fixed, the ordering can be chosen by varying the initial encoding of each neutrino into the qubits.
+The structure of the SWAP network, dictated by the available qubit topology, imposes a constraint on the possible ordering of the pair propagators.
+In principle, any ordering could be achieved by adding additional SWAP gates or additional layers but at the cost of increasing the complexity in terms of depth and number of two-qubit gates of the scheme.
+For our Hamiltonian, and in the case of $ N = 4 $, we find that the best interaction order would be the one described by the network in Fig.~\ref{best_network}.
+Such ordering cannot be expressed using a SWAP network with four layers (as shown in Fig.~\ref{swap_network}) if restricted to the use of linear qubit connectivity.
+In fact, one can easily show that at least five layers would be needed.
+With all-to-all connectivity, however, this algorithm can be implemented using only three layers, as shown in Fig.~\ref{best_network}.
 This is due to the fact that each layer is full, in the sense that the maximum number of possible operations at the same time is performed.

-Determining the optimal ordering for large systems is not feasible in general as this would require a super-exponential cost in the system size $N$.
-For large systems a randomization procedure for the order could prove valuable to control the error~\cite{Childs2019fasterquantum}.
+Determining the optimal ordering for large systems is not feasible, in general, as this would require a superexponential cost in the system size $N$.
+For large systems a randomization procedure for the order could prove valuable to control the error~\cite{Childs2019fasterquantum,Chen2021}.